 The landlord submits that they are seeking to impose an additional rent increase for a capital expenditure incurred to pay for a work done to the residential property.
-The Landlord submits that they have conducted exterior painting of the residential property including; all wood fascia, all wood trim, all gable trim, all window trim, all door trim, exterior painted metal doors/castings, pergolas, stained wood in pergolas, wood bracket/braces, roof structures, all wood lattice dividers, all wood siding, and gutter running boards] (collectively, the "Work").
+The

+Landlord submits that they have conducted the following: Boiler upgrade: to replace end of life boiler sewer re-piping: to replace aged, failing sewer lines.
+Electrical panels: to upgrade in-suite electrical fuses/breakers for safety and insurance requirements (Collectively, the "Work").
-The Landlord submits that the Work was done because the residential apartment building was in need to repainting.

-No one attended the Pre-Conference Hearings for the Tenants, nor did they submit any evidence in response to the Landlord's Application.

-The Landlord submitted a copy of the painting invoice which amounts to \$76,692.00 as well as a lift rental invoice which was required to conduct the painting at a cost of \$2,679.83.
-The Landlord's total expenditure amounts to \$79,371.83. which was paid on November 2, 2020.
+The Landlord submits that the Work was done because the residential apartment building needed those items to ensure safe and reliable service while also providing long term benefit in reducing costs.
+No tenant submitted any evidence in response to the Landlord's Application.
+The Landlord submitted copies of all invoices for the work which amounts to \$256,970.25.
+The Landlord's total expenditure amounts were paid on December 15, 2020.